PLANS to turn a derelict Shirebrook hotel into a hostel for homeless men have been approved.

 Judith Derricott, health improvement manager at Derbyshire County PCT, said the availability of low price alcohol nearby is a concern.

-Lighthouse Homes has a similar project in Rotherham which was nominated for The Duke of York’s Community Initiative Award.
+Lighthouse Homes have a similar project in Rotherham which was nominated for The Duke of York’s Community Initiative Award.

 Manager Darren Jones said the Shirebrook hostel will be a completely ‘dry house’ with a zero tolerance policy on alcohol consumption both inside or outside the property with strict curfews.